timurrrr/ft86/performance_driving/track_day_prep.md

 Track driving typically involves high speeds, heavy braking, hard cornering and a lot more heat than street driving.
-Most cars, including the 86/BRZ/FR-S, are not ready to be driven on track, so it's a good idea to do some extra preparation before going to your first track day.
+Most cars, including the 86/BRZ/FR-S, are not ready to be driven on track when they roll off the factory, so it's a good idea to do some extra preparation before going to your first track day.

 Here's a list that I personally used to prepare a brand new GR86 owned by an intermediate driver (~30 track days) for the car's first track day: